 In response to Mr King's letter Chancellor George Osborne said the Coalition's austerity plan will give the MPC “the space it needs to target low inflation arguing that easing back on the pace of cuts would make the Bank's job harder by adding to inflationary pressures.
 Read about the impacts of inflation on property investors in our inflation guide.

 Economists generally expect the Bank to raise interest rates from their record low of 0.5pc late in the year but investors are betting that the inflation problem means a rise will come significantly earlier, arriving by May.

 James Knightley of ING Bank, said all eyes are now on the Bank's quarterly report published on Wednesday when it will update its forecasts for growth and prices.

 “The general tone of the report and the accompanying press briefing will give us a much better idea as to whether the market fully pricing in a rate hike by May is realistic” he said.

 On the latest figures the ONS said the biggest price rises were in areas such as fuel cars and eating out.
 In contrast clothing acted as a drag on the overal level of inflation as retailers cut prices in the January sales.

 On the month CPI was up 0.1pc the first time it has risen between December and January since records began.
 CPI typically falls in January due to post-Christmas discounting.

-Looking ahead the rate should keep rising as the oil price and the costs of other commodities climb further and companies continue to pass on the impact of the VAT rise to their customers.
+Looking ahead the rate should keep rising as the oil price and the costs of other commodities climb and inflation soaring further and companies continue to pass on the impact of the VAT rise to their customers.